supervisely/developer-portal/app-development/create-import-app/create-import-app-from-template.md

 # DATASET_ID=64686               # ⬅️ put your value here | requires PROJECT_ID
 ```

-Please note that the path you specify in the `SLY_APP_DATA_DIR` variable will be used for storing import data.
+Please note that the path you specify in the `SLY_APP_DATA_DIR` variable will be used for storing import data, it means that data that you select or drag & drop in GUI to import will automatically be downloaded to this folder.

 For example:
 - path on your local computer could be `/Users/admin/projects/template-import-app/input/`